Effect of Rare Fluctuations on the Thermalization of Isolated Quantum Systems

-An important property of the diagonal ensemble is that under very general conditions \cite{RigolOlshanii2008} the energy per particle has vanishing fluctuations:

 Here $L$ denotes the number of sites and the thermodynamic limit is taken at constant particle density $N/L$.
-From a statistical point of view, property (\ref{eq:olshanii-property}) means that the distribution of intensive eigenenergies with weights $|c_\alpha|^2$ is peaked for large system sizes.

-In \cite{RigolOlshanii2008} it was argued, based on previous work on semiclassical quantum systems \cite{Deutsch1991,Srednicki1994}, that for generic non-integrable interacting many body systems the matrix elements $\mathcal{O}_\alpha$ of a few body observable with respect to any eigenstate $\ket{\alpha}$ with eigenenergy $E_\alpha$ equals the microcanonical ensemble average taken at that energy $E_\alpha$, the so-called "eigenstate thermalization hypothesis".
-Were this true, an immediate consequence of property (\ref{eq:olshanii-property}) would be that averages in the diagonal ensembles coincide with averages in the microcanonical ensemble at the same energy per particle.
-This was the explanation of thermalization for generic non-integrable systems of finite size \cite{RigolOlshanii2008}.
-In contrast a finite width distribution for specific observables was found numerically for a finite size integrable system and claimed to be at the origin of the absence of thermalization for this model.
+Property (\ref{eq:olshanii-property}) means that the distribution of intensive eigenenergies with weights $|c_\alpha|^2$ is peaked for large system sizes. \\ { As already anticipated in the introduction the {\it 'eigenstate thermalization hypothesis'} says for generic non-integrable interacting many body systems that the matrix elements $\mathcal{O}_\alpha$ of a few body observable with respect to any eigenstate $\ket{\alpha}$ with eigenenergy $E_\alpha$ equals the microcanonical ensemble average taken at that energy $E_\alpha$.
+This was first conjectured based on studies of semiclassical systems \cite{Deutsch1991,Srednicki1994} and recently shown numerically to hold for a specific non-integrable system of finite size \cite{RigolOlshanii2008}.
+Were this hypothesis true, an immediate consequence of property (\ref{eq:olshanii-property}) would be that averages in the diagonal ensembles coincide with averages in the microcanonical ensemble at the same energy per particle.
+This was the explanation of thermalization given for generic non-integrable systems and demonstrated for a specific example \cite{RigolOlshanii2008}.
+In contrast a finite width distribution for specific observables was found numerically for a finite size integrable system and claimed to be at the origin of the absence of thermalization for this model.}\\ Note, however, that for a finite system there are always finite fluctuations of $\mathcal{O}_\alpha$, whether the system is integrable or not.
+It follows that a precise characterization of ETH has to involve statements about the evolution of the distribution of $\mathcal{O}_\alpha$ upon approaching the thermodynamic limit.
+One can prove that generically the width of the distribution of $\mathcal{O}_\alpha$ vanishes in the thermodynamic limit:

-Actually, one can prove a general property that resembles, at first sight, ETH: the matrix elements $\mathcal{O}_\alpha$ of intensive local few body Hermitian operator (or observable) have vanishing fluctuations over eigenstates close in energy \footnote{$\mathcal{O}$ is an intensive local observable if it can be written as $\sum_i \mathcal{O}_i/L$, where $\mathcal{O}_i$ is a local (meaning not infinite range) operator and the sum is over homogeneously distributed spatial positions.}: